-Doneraile Court and gardens has reopened to the public for 2020 season.
+Doneraile Court and gardens is looking forward to reopening to the public for 2021 season once the restrictions allow.
 The Guides and the Gardeners have been working hard to follow the COVID-19 recommended guidelines, and have come up with alternative ways to visit the house and the gardens which are a new addition to the 2020 offering.

 - Queuing system outside at the Cafe area (Cafe not yet open)

 - Please arrive 10 minutes before tour time